CristiPriciu/Object-oriented-programming-training/README.md

 # Object-oriented programming training

-I build this little program to help me learn OOP.
+I build this little program to help me understand OOP and constructors a little better.